 5. In the Weeds

-Cardboard is a more environmentally friendly option to use as a weed block in your garden, than say round up or black plastic sheeting.
+Cardboard is a more environmentally friendly option to use as a weed block in your garden in place of round up or black plastic sheeting.
 It will decompose faster than plastic, but it will blend into your soil unlike plastic sheeting, which tends to shred and look ugly when it is exposed.
 Simply lay out the flat sections of cardboard and completely cover with mulch or dirt to keep weeds away.

 After the stress and hubbub of a move, spending an afternoon getting artsy and crafty with the kids is a great way to unwind.
 Grab some moving boxes, paper, tape, heavy-duty scissors, glue, and other decorative accessories like magazines, wrapping paper, paint, shredded paper, and glitter to create a one-of-a-kind masterpieces or costumes.